libevm/website/source/_posts/yulp-smart-contract-dev.md

 - Informative stacktraces
 - Rocks-solid EVM emulation (thanks Haskell!)

 That cool.... but doesn't [dapp.tools](https//dapp.tools) only support Solidiy?
 Well, yes, until FFI dropped.
-With FFI you can now compile your contracts from whatever medium, and as long as you can log out the EVM compatiable bytecode to stdout, you can use [daap.tools](https://dapp.tools) as your development framework.
+With FFI you can now compile your contracts from whatever medium, and as long as you can log out the EVM compatible bytecode to stdout, you can use [daap.tools](https://dapp.tools) as your development framework.

 ### Compiling